Best Cage Size for Skinny Pig (Hairless Guinea Pig) (2026 Guide)

 Seasonal Habitat Adjustments for Skinny Pig (Hairless Guinea Pig)

 Adapting your Skinny Pig (Hairless Guinea Pig)'s living environment to seasonal changes protects both health and comfort.
 Summer adjustments for a Medium (1.5-2.5 lbs / 0.7-1.2 kg) small animal: increase water availability, add cooling surfaces, ensure the enclosure has adequate airflow, and never expose your Skinny Pig (Hairless Guinea Pig) to direct sun in enclosed spaces.
 Winter modifications: add thermal bedding layers, seal drafts around the enclosure, and maintain consistent indoor temperatures.
-Seasonal parasite prevention affects habitat management too—flea and tick seasons may require more frequent cleaning of your Skinny Pig (Hairless Guinea Pig)'s enclosure and resting areas.
+Seasonal parasite prevention affects habitat management too—mite and parasite concernss may require more frequent cleaning of your Skinny Pig (Hairless Guinea Pig)'s enclosure and resting areas.
 For Skinny Pig (Hairless Guinea Pig) with moderate to high exercise needs, adjust indoor enrichment to compensate when weather limits outdoor activities.
 Track how your Skinny Pig (Hairless Guinea Pig) responds to seasonal shifts and maintain a seasonal setup checklist for efficient transitions.